Blepharoplasty (Eyelid Surgery)

 Patients can usually return to work within two days after a simple upper eyelid blepharoplasty, but at least two weeks should be taken off after lower eyelid surgery.
 Strenuous activities and exercise should be avoided for at least three weeks after the surgery.
 Swelling and other side effects usually subside within two weeks after surgery.
 More prolonged recovery may be seen in patients undergoing combination type procedures like ptosis repairs and midface lifts.
 Dr. Trussler will give you specific instructions on how to care for your eyes after surgery.

 Results of a blepharoplasty procedure are visible as swelling and bruising subside and will continue to improve for up to 6 weeks after the surgery.
 This procedure is designed to produce long-lasting results.
 While surgery cannot prevent your eyes from aging, secondary blepharoplasty is uncommon.

 The scars from the blepharoplasty procedure are usually well concealed and will fade with time until they are virtually unnoticeable.
 The incision is hidden in the crease of the eyelid in an upper blepharoplasty, and just below the lashes in a lower blepharoplasty.
 Dr. Trussler may recommend lower eyelid stretching at the 3 week point of the recovery from a lower eyelid blepharoplasty to help reduce swelling and scarring.

 Whether you have a question or would like to setup a blepharoplasty consultation, Dr. Trussler and his staff are here to help.
-Please fill out our contact form, call our office at 512-450-1077 to schedule in directly.
+Please fill out our contact form, or call our office at 512-450-1077 to schedule an appointment.
 Start your journey to not only looking, but seeing better today!